Why You Should Avoid 'Babylon'

 ‘Babylon’ was the most controversial movie of the year, consisting of mixed reactions from critics who attended the premiere.
 Some described it as “Extravagant, decadent and all together delightfully delicious”, while others have described it to be a “Chaotic, opulent, and a bloated mess”.

-If you are planning to see ‘Babylon’ expecting a love letter to the golden age of Hollywood, or a story that dives into the history of the film industry, then chances are you will most likely be disappointed.
+If you are planning to see ‘Babylon’ expecting a love letter to the golden age of Hollywood, or a story that dives into the history of early cinema, then chances are you will most likely be disappointed.
 For those who are fans of ‘The Wolf of Wall Street’ (2013) & ‘Requiem For A Dream’ (2000) this could be the movie for you.
-This isn’t exactly a movie about filmmaking as it is a [3 hour & 9 minute] movie about the toxic environment of Hollywood, but those stories have been touched on before (with ‘Boogie Nights’ & ‘Mulholland Drive'), but placing the setting in the 1920s is more original.
+This isn’t exactly a movie about filmmaking as it is a [3 hour & 9 minute] movie about the toxic environment of Hollywood, but those stories have been touched on before (with ‘Boogie Nights’ & ‘Mulholland Drive'), but placing the setting in the 1920s is actually more original.

 Whether it is an art-house or standard feature, in order for the idea to work, the filmmaker must take the story and execute it without losing sight of its purpose.
 Sometimes it works and sometimes it doesn’t.
-‘Babylon’ is a never ending, fictional atrocity mixed with a full dose of sickening anxiety and madness.
+‘Babylon’ is a never ending, fictional atrocity mixed with a full dose of gratuitous anxiety and madness.

 The first 20 minutes reveal everything that the audience needs to know before the story begins.
 During a wild party that takes place inside of a mansion, over a dozen people participate in fierce activity filled to the brim with sex, nudity, urophilia, orgies, drugs, and elephant poop.
 The sequence can also be described as pornography, in the hands of a cinematic director.
 Once the sequence finally concludes, the movie only continues to get even more bonkers with our three lead characters, two of whom become increasingly insufferable to watch as the movie continues.
 Jack Conrad (Brad Pitt) and Nellie LaRoy (Margot Robbie) go from mischievous people to fully deranged.
-Manny, a Mexican-American assistant with an ambition to be a filmmaker, may just be the most tolerable character, despite having a crush on LaRoy who’s a drug addict.
+Manny, a Mexican-American assistant with an ambition to be a filmmaker, may just be the most tolerable character, despite having a crush on LaRoy who turns a drug addict.

 All of the background characters, whether they are integral or not, are inhuman.
 In one scene, involving technical difficulties on a production set, every person loses their mind.
 What doesn’t help moments like this, is how the scene is depicted.
-You can tell Damien Chazelle wants you to laugh at the wacky situations that occur, but his direction is so choppy that you become exhausted.
+You can tell Damien Chazelle wants you to laugh at the intensely wacky situations that occur, but his direction is so choppy that you become exhausted.

 Obviously, the majority of what is depicted on screen is meant to be commentary on the worst of that era.
 Many movies over the years have presented some of the most controversial and shocking depictions of characters in certain narratives, but the filmmakers (most notably Martin Scorsese) understood how to get their message across.
 Damien Chazelle crafts a story that he knows would polarize viewers, although it seems he has confused the meaning of depiction with glorification.